mesa package

 A DataCollector is instantiated with two dictionaries of reporter names and associated variable names or functions for each, one for model-level data and one for agent-level data; a third dictionary provides table names and columns.
 Variable names are converted into functions which retrieve attributes of that name.

 When the collect() method is called, each model-level function is called, with the model as the argument, and the results associated with the relevant variable.
-Then the agent-level functions are called on each agent in the model scheduler.
+Then the agent-level functions are called on each agent.

 Additionally, other objects can write directly to tables by passing in an appropriate dictionary object for a table row.